Google Tag Manager + GA4 set up guide

 • Custom Reports: Use GA4’s Exploration reports to analyze the custom dimensions in depth.

-• Data Retention: Configure data retention settings in GA4 to keep your event data as long as needed.
+• Data Retention: Configure data retention settings in GA4 and Settings > AB Split Test > UUID Validity to keep your event data as long as needed.

 Leave a Comment